Skip to main content

 • “The combination of deliberate movement, real-time pressure, and randomized progression creates a gameplay loop that is engaging and often deeply satisfying, especially once the mechanics are fully understood.”

-• “It has great graphics, neat mechanics, super fun gameplay and progression, it has 3 characters to play, which have their gameplay well defined and are basically very different between them, boss fights are intense and they get harder as you push another difficulty.”
+• “It has great graphics, neat mechanics, super fun gameplay and progression, it has 3 characters to play, which have their gameplay well defined and are basically so different between them; boss fights are insane and they get harder and harder when you push another difficulty.”

 • “While the core mechanics are strong enough to carry the experience for a time, the relatively limited number of environments, enemies, and relic combinations can lead to repetition.”